-The coati (pronounced ko-wot-ee and sometimes referred to as coatimundi) is a member of the raccoon family.
+The coati (pronounced ko-wot-ee and sometimes referred to as a coatimundi) is a member of the raccoon family.
 Originally from South America, these omnivores require a very large enclosure to roam about.
 They are extremely active and difficult to train.
-They have 38-40 sharp teeth, forage for their food, and require a lot of mental stimulation.
-Needless to say, even though they are kept as pets, they are still very much wild animals that deliver a pretty nasty bite.
+They have 38-40 sharp teeth, forage for their food, and require a lot of mental stimulation, much like a pet monkey.
+Needless to say, even though they are kept as pets more and more, they are still very much wild animals that deliver a pretty... nasty bite.

 06 of 10

 What carries Rabies and SARS, has sharp teeth, sleeps all day, and flies all night?
 Bats.
-The truth is, bats are extremely cute and intriguing, but a hands-off approach is best.
-There is the possibility of zoonotic disease, plus no realistic way to care for a bat in your home.
+The truth is, bats are extremely cute and intriguing, but a hands-off approach is best since there is the possibility of zoonotic disease and no realistic way to care for a bat in your home.
 They can live over 30 years, hibernate for months in colder climates, and eat insects, fruit or blood at night (depending on the species).
 These little guys are better left outside so don't bring one of these cute... critters into your home intentionally.

 07 of 10

-There are reasons why domesticated dogs exist.
-Their wolf and coyote ancestors were too wild to live alongside humans.
-Wolves and coyotes are still wild and they act on their instincts.
+Wolf and coyote ancestors were too wild to live alongside humans which is why domesticated dogs exist.
+Wolves and coyotes are still wild today and they act on their instincts.
 They hunt when they are hungry, play when they want to, and sleep the rest of the day.
 If they feel threatened, they will attack.
 They can kill a full-grown moose and sense the sickest animal in a herd, even when that animal shows no symptoms.
-Like large cats and bears, they are far from domesticated and cannot... be trusted.
+Like large cats and bears, they are far from domesticated and cannot be trusted....
 Wolfdogs have also grown in popularity as pets but are not much different from their pure wolf cousins, therefore, they too should be avoided.

 08 of 10